stmork/mrw-track-control-ng/track-control/README.md

 # Using the MRW track control software
 The <code>MRW-TrackControl</code> is the central tool using a model railway based on the MRW project.
 To use this tool you must have prepared the following:
-1. Qt with a QPA frontend configured.
+1. Of course: the *mrw-ng* package installed.
 2. CAN bus configured
-3. Of course: the *mrw-ng* package installed.
+3. Qt with a QPA frontend configured.

 ## Basic installation on Ubuntu/Debian
-If you use Debian or Ubuntu you have to do simply the steps shown on the main [README](../README.md).
-All dependencies are included into the *mrw-ng* package.
+If you use Debian or Ubuntu you have to follow the steps described on the main [README](../README.md).
+All needed dependencies are included into the *mrw-ng* package.

 ## CAN bus
 The *mrw-ng* package does not directly install the *mrw-can* package since there is the possibility to use the software remotely.
 If you have a direct connected CAN bus using the Linux SocketCAN you schould install the *mrw-can* package: